-All of our residential communities provide residents with a safe neighborhood designed to help them be successful in their studies.
+All our residential communities provide residents with a neighborhood designed to help them be successful in their studies; maximum efforts are made to maximize the safety of our residents - although our students also have to play a role in helping to ensure the collective safety of their peers, as well.
 Community restaurants, work out rooms, and laundry facilities are always close.
 Buildings include study rooms, meeting spaces, in-house tutoring space, easy access to campus transportation, and sponsored social activities that help friends meet and relax.